-There’s a lot that goes into running an educational website that’s secure, accessible, and optimized for various user roles.
-However, universities or schools often need many sites, perhaps even hundreds or thousands, to cater for all their different departments, staff and students.
+Universities and K-12 schools often need many websites.
+Perhaps even hundreds or thousands to cater to all their different departments, staff and students.
 Managing a large number of sites in separate, isolated environments is inefficient.

 An Introduction to WordPress Multisite

 WordPress Multisite is a feature built into the core of the content management system (CMS) that lets you create a network of websites.
 You can create and run virtually unlimited numbers of individual websites under the umbrella of a single WordPress installation.
 These ‘sub-sites’ typically use variations of one domain and share a database and file system.

 The two types of sub-sites you can create with WordPress Multisite are ‘subdomains’ and ‘subdirectories’.
 A URL for the former would look something like subsite.domain.com, whereas the latter would use a backslash, as in domain.com/subdirectory.